Worldline Review

 Compliance Context

-PCI DSS Level 1 — Worldline is a Principal Participating Organization at the PCI Security Standards Council.
-ISO 27001:2022 (information security), ISO 22301:2019 (business continuity), ISAE 3402, ISAE 3000 audits ongoing.
+PCI DSS Level 1, with Worldline a Principal Participating Organization at the PCI Security Standards Council.
+ISO 27001:2022 (information security), ISO 22301:2019 (business continuity), and ISAE 3402 and ISAE 3000 audits ongoing.
 Regulatory licenses: ACPR (France), FCA (UK), BaFin (Germany via Payone), MAS (Singapore Major Payment Institution), APRA (Australia via ANZ Worldline).
-The structural security stack is genuinely strong.
-The reputational layer is damaged.
+The structural security stack is strong; the reputational layer is damaged.
 The June 2025 EIC 'Dirty Payments' investigation found Worldline had processed for high-risk merchants well after Visa warnings, and that subsidiaries shuffled bad merchants between divisions to keep fraud rates artificially low.
-BaFin issued a January 2025 order against Payone requiring increased capital and AML control improvements, with a BaFin representative installed to monitor compliance.
-Belgian federal police opened a criminal investigation in June 2025.
-Worldline says it terminated €130M of non-compliant merchant revenue in 2023-2024 and rebuilt its risk framework.
-Whether that's enough depends on regulator follow-through over 2026.
+BaFin issued a January 2025 order against Payone requiring increased capital and AML control improvements, with a BaFin representative installed to monitor compliance, and Belgian federal police opened a criminal investigation in June 2025.
+Worldline says it terminated €130M of non-compliant merchant revenue in 2023-2024 and rebuilt its risk framework, and whether that is enough depends on regulator follow-through over 2026.

 About Worldline: Company Background